 Forward

-Welcome to the Ground Level pre Alpha playtest.
+Welcome to the Ground Level pre-Alpha playtest.
 If you want to understand why I am creating this system and the core design principles of the system I would recommend reading this.
 Otherwise, you may skip to the cover page.

-Ground Level is a tabletop RPG best played with four to six people wherein one player acts as a game master who controls the game world and what is possible within it.
+Ground Level is a tabletop RPG (TTRPG) best played with four to six people wherein one player acts as a game master who controls the game world and what is possible within it.
 The other players assume the role of characters who act within this world.
-This will be familiar to people who have player popular tabletop RPGs such as Dungeons and Dragons and Pathfinder.
+This will be familiar to people who have played a popular tabletop RPGs such as Dungeons and Dragons orPathfinder.

-Ground level seeks to iterate on other popular roleplaying systems by addressing complaints frequent players of the systems have.
-This is accomplished by designing around the following core principles.
+Ground Level seeks to iterate on other popular roleplaying systems by addressing complaints frequent players of the systems have.
+This is accomplished by designing around the following core principles:

 Decisions in combat are complex and meaningful:

-Many combat systems in tabletop RPGs involve players making 1 or 2 actions in a turn.
+Many combat systems in TTRPGs involve players making 1 or 2 actions in a turn.
 While this made for some very fun and immersive systems, it can also be very limiting for players.
-Pathfinder 2.0 addressed this issue by creating a 3 action system, however, players ran into the problem of having a “rotation” where they would do similar things every turn because they are the optimal choice in combat.
-Ground Level utilizes a 3 action system similar to pathfinder 2.0, but there are systems in place that disincentive or even punish players for thoughtlessly performing their “rotation” every turn.
+Pathfinder 2E addressed this issue by creating a 3-action system, however, players ran into the problem of having a “rotation” where they would do similar things every turn because they were the optimal choice in combat.
+Ground Level utilizes a 3-action system similar to pathfinder 2E, but there are systems in place that disincentive or even punish players for thoughtlessly performing their “rotation” every turn.
 This hopefully creates a system where every turn feels more meaningful and mentally challenging.

-Decisions in character creation are impactful and not strait forward:
+Decisions in character creation are impactful and not straightforward:

-In other systems, when creating character classes, the designers of those systems created obvious paths and builds they expect players to follow to create balanced, fun to play characters.
-This is excellent for new players, but to players that have been playing RPGs for many years, system mechanics like feat trees in D&D 3.5e or the paths in many classes for D&D 5e grew old quickly and severely limit player expression in character creation.
-A goal of Ground level is to give players a sandbox when creating characters where they can find and invent their own synergies and character themes.
-This has a drawback of players either deliberately or accidently creating underpowered characters or particularly power hungry players overshadowing other members of the group, but it is my opinion that these problems are more easily solvable than the problems caused by limited character creation because they are present in players and not the text.
+In other systems, when creating character classes, the designers of those systems create obvious paths and builds they expect players to follow to create balanced, fun-to-play characters.
+This is excellent for new players, but to players that have been playing TTRPGs for many years, structures like feat trees in D&D 3.5e or the paths in many classes for D&D 5e have grown old quickly and these structures severely limit player expression during character creation.
+A goal of Ground Level is to give players a sandbox where they can find and invent their own synergies and character themes during character creation.
+This open sandbox can result in players, either deliberately or accidently, creating underpowered characters and allowing particularly power-hungry players overshadowing other members of the group.
+It is my opinion that these problems are more easily solvable than the problems caused by limited character creation because they are present in players and not the text.

-A focus on Positioning and space:
+A focus on positioning and space:

 This design principle requires more context than the others.
 Personally speaking my favorite kind of games outside of the tabletop are fighting games because they stimulate a feeling of controlling and interacting with space relative to opponents.
-Despite nearly all popular tabletop RPGs using a grid system for movement, it is my opinion that none of them make full use of the opportunities granted by such a system.
+Despite nearly all popular TTRPGs using a grid system for movement, it is my opinion that none of them make full use of the opportunities granted by such a system.
 This is because of the homogenized speed of characters, homogenized range of characters, and static penalty for flanking.
 Ground Level introduces a system of prepared attacks, which incentivize players and enemies to consider their position in combat and spend resources to ”lock down” spaces.
 This is like the “opportunity attack” system in other games, but by costing a more valuable resource it makes players consider whether threatening an area is worth it.
-In addition, Weapons and certain class features grant players unique ways to interact with space on the battlefield that differentiate them from other characters.
+In addition, weapons and certain class features grant players unique ways to interact with space on the battlefield that differentiate them from other characters.

-Complexity VS Depth:
+Complexity VS depth: